miladrahimi/laravel-jwt-auth/README.md

 ### Cache

-LaraJwt caches JWTs in default, so after first authentication it remembers token as long as ttl which is set in config.

-If you need to clear cache for a specific user you can use following method:
+LaraJwt caches retrieving users process , so after first successful authentication it remembers jwt as long as ttl which is set in config, you may clear this cache to force LaraJwt to re-run filters or re-fetch user model from database, to do so you can use the this method:

 ```
 JwtAuth::clearCache($user);
 ```

-You can pass user model (Authenticable) or its id to the `clearCache` method.
+You can pass user model (Authenticable) or its primary key to the `clearCache` method.

-### Post-hooks
+### Filters

-Post-hooks are closures which will be called after authentication.
+Filters are runnable closures which will be called after parsing token and fetching user model.

-For example if you have considered boolean property like `is_active` for users, you probably want to check its value after authentication and raise some exception if it is false.
+For example if you have considered boolean property like `is_active` for users, you probably want to check its value after authentication and raise some exception if it is false or change LaraJwt normal process the way it be seemed authentication is failed.

-You can register hooks as many as you need, LaraJwt runs them after authentication.
+You can register filters as many as you need, LaraJwt runs them one by one after authentication.

 AuthServiceProvider seems a good place to register hooks.